nicr9/daftpunk/README.md

 sudo daftpunk go
 ```

-This will start up the message queue, database, worker and a web frontend container.
+This starts up the message queue, database, worker and a web frontend as containers.

-The worker will perform a search every day at midnight and process any resulting property pages.
+The worker is set up to perform a search and process results every day at midnight.

-If you're developing and would like to trigger a search at will, run the following:
+If you're a developer and need to trigger a search at will, run the following:

 ```
 sudo daftpunk search